neverfap-deluxe/nfd-api/content/articles/INTRO-introduction-to-the-neverfap-deluxe-guide.md

 Because the truth is, overcoming pornography addiction is deceptively simple.

-Personally speaking I spend around thirty minutes each day practicing meditation, and that’s literally all I need to maintain control over my mind.
+{{< hr3 "From a process point of view, I spend around 40 minutes each day practicing meditation." >}}

+And that’s literally all I need to maintain control over my mind.

-With consistency you can basically knock it out of the park, regain control over yourself and forget the fact that you ever were a porn addict within a few months.
+Of course, I also do a lot more, like train my mind with perspective exercises, but now that I'm in a stable state in regards to my porn addiction, all I really have do is maintain my mental health.

-I no longer think about porn.
-I no longer crave porn.
+I now no longer think about porn.
+No longer do I crave porn.
 I wouldn’t even want to masturbate to porn if you put it in front of me.
-Porn itself doesn’t trigger me and I really could care less about it.

 It's just not how my mind works anymore.

-Not to mention, this is coming from someone who suffers from Bipolar Disorder, which should traditionally make something like overcoming porn addiction almost impossible.
+And it's so empowering.

 {{< hr3 "The point is that overcoming porn addiction is totally achievable." >}}

 And I want to show you how.

-To do this, we need to look not only at porn recovery, but also how us humans obtain goals in general.

-We have one rule here at NeverFap:
+Ultimately, we have one rule here at NeverFap:

-**Practice.
+{{< hr3 "Practice.
 Practice.
-Practice.**
+Practice." >}}

-The thing that matters is practicing the core skills which will help you become better at your goals.
+Without practicing the core skills that will help you overcome porn addiction, you simply cannot overcome porn addiction.
+I don't know how else to say it.

-It's no different whether you want to become a successful body builder or a world class artist.
-Practice is the bridge which helps get you there.
+It's no different whether you want to become a successful body builder or a world class sculptor.
+Practice is the bridge that will help get you there.

 You know it.
 I know it.
 Everyone knows it.

-There are thousands of tutorials on the internet which describe in excruciating detail, how to achieve those things.
-And with enough practice, you are guaranteed to get there.

 So what's stopping you?

-{{< hr3 "The problem is that you keep fighting yourself on a daily basis." >}}

-Cravings.
+{{< hr3 "Cravings.
+Fear.
 Doubt.
-Fear.
 Anxiety.
-Addiction.
+Addiction." >}}

 Which is to say there's some kind of internal misunderstanding which is preventing you from doing what you want in your mind.